thesharmaa/My-DevOps-Journey/Day-14/networking.md

 This is the layer where data is transferred between devices on the same network using MAC addresses and switches.
 ----------
 `Network Layer – `
-This is the layer which handles logical addressing and path determination
+This is the layer which handles logical addressing and best path determination for datas.
 ----------
 `Transport Layer – `
 This is the layer where end-to-end delivery is provided using TCP (reliable communication) or UDP (fast communication without guarantee).